 If You’re Pushed For Time, Consider Your Fitness

-To get right to the top, it look me 25 MINUTES, I was pushing myself big time, I walk a lot, I can swim a mile, I go for a jog on the odd occasion, I’m fairly fit but certainly no athlete.
-It’s approximately 1300 stone stairs to the top, it’s definitely tough on the legs.
+To get to the Kotor Fortress of St John’s Castle right at the top, it look me 25 MINUTES, I was pushing myself big time, I walk a lot, I can swim a mile, I go for a jog on the odd occasion, I’m fairly fit but certainly no athlete.
+It’s approximately 1300 stone stairs to the top, it’s definitely tough on the legs, the top is getting on for 300m above sea level.
 By the time I got back to the bottom (50minutes), my legs were literally shaking and I was sweating like a pig.
 The 25 minutes included the odd 30 second water break and a few quick photo stops.
 I passed a lot of people on the way up and down that were a lot older than me so it obviously isn’t awful if you are able to take your time and have proper breaks.
+I’ve heard the average time to reach the top is 40 minutes.

 Consider The Time of Year & Day (Temperature)